ChristopherJohnston/spliit-app-homeassistant-addons/spliit/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Spliit

 _An instance of the Spliit web application deployed to homeassistant._ See https://github.com/spliit-app/spliit for more details